Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 While these general tips help, the most effective path to recovery is a personalised one.
 Weight loss is often a struggle for hypothyroid women, but it happens naturally when inflammation is reduced and hormones are balanced.

 This is where the Metabolic Balance® Program changes the game.
-By using your unique blood chemistry to create a nutrition plan, we stop the guessing game.
-I used this exact method to release 17kg and put my own Hashimoto’s into remission.
+By using your unique blood biochemistry to create a nutrition plan, we stop the guessing game.
+I used this exact method to release 19kg, reclaim energy and put my own Hashimoto’s into remission.

 Ready to stop guessing?
-I have completed advanced certification in Thyroid Recovery to provide you with evidence-based strategies.
+I have completed advanced certification training with one of Australia’s top and experienced Naturopaths Tara Nelson, in Thyroid Recovery to provide you with evidence-based strategies that work.

 Minimising Endocrine Disruptors: A Key to Thyroid Recovery